 School psychologists are typically funded through special education budgets.
 That means their main job responsibilities often involve supporting students who have been identified as at-risk, or who have disabilities.

-School psychologists must earn a Ph.D., earning a Ph.D. generally requires five to seven years of study.
+School psychologists must earn a Ph.D.
+Earning a Ph.D. generally requires five to seven years of study.
 Most programs also require students to complete an internship and submit a thesis or dissertation.

-School Counselor Salaries One of the primary differences between school counselors and school psychologists is that school counselors are more likely to work with the school’s general population, as opposed to only special education students.
-That said, each school and district differs in their hiring approaches, and the job responsibilities of school counselors and school psychologists may be very similar.
+School Counselor Salaries: One of the primary differences between school counselors and school psychologists is that school counselors are more likely to work with the school’s general population as opposed to only special education students.
+That said, each school and district differs in their hiring approaches.
+The job responsibilities of school counselors and school psychologists may be very similar.
 School counselors provide direct counseling services and may provide classes to help students develop social skills.
 School counselors also work to connect students with community resources that may help them better manage their lives.
 Another one of the school counselor job responsibilities may include staff development.
 They are less likely to conduct research than school psychologists.
 However, they’re more likely than school psychologists to offer career coaching and college counseling.
 Most of their time is spent providing direct service to students.
 Like school psychologists, school counselors are mandated to report any abuse or neglect.

 Like school psychologists, school counselors work in public and private schools at the K-12 level, as well as at universities.
 They may also be employed by community clinics or the government.